-Attach the hood.
+Attach the conversion lens adapter.

-- Align the lens hood mark (2) with the camera mark (3), and turn the lens hood in the direction of the arrow until it locks in place. - To remove the lens hood, turn it the opposite direction.
+- Align the mark on the conversion lens adapter with the • mark on the camera, and then turn the adapter in the direction of the arrows until it locks. - To remove the adapter, hold down the ring release button and turn the adapter in the opposite direction.